-At the same time, it is good to secure your goods before the big day and depending on timings, you may need to put some of your belongings in storage.
+At the same time, it is good to secure your goods before the big day and depending on timings, you may need to put some of your belongings in a self storage unit.
 If there’s an overlap between your old property and new then you’ll be fine, but occasionally you may need to move out of one place before the next is ready.
 This means you’ll need temporary accommodation and somewhere to store your goods.
 Search online for reputable companies and check out their insurance offerings also.
 You may wish to check if your insurance covers your belongings whilst in transit both to the storage unit and also during the move itself.

 If you move to a new city, take some time off and visit it before.
 So when you get there, you will not have to worry about the positioning of banks, pharmacies or shops.
 You may also need to change your family doctor and dentist so start researching these, especially if you have a medical condition.
 Find out more about choosing a moving company here.

 Six weeks before moving